-Tuition for the current 2020-2021 academic year is $8,700.
+Tuition for the 2022-2023 academic year is $8,900.
 The full cost of educating a student at St. Paul’s High School is provided by a combination of tuition, a per-student government grant, and various fundraising efforts.
 Tuition is set in mid-March by our Board of Directors.
-International students are charged, at a minimum, the full cost of educating a student at St. Paul's High School.
-Please contact our Admissions Office for more information.
+International students are charged, the full cost of educating a student at St. Paul's High School.

 There are three payment options for tuition: